 Stepping up your hygiene practice will help to reduce risk of contracting and spreading these viruses now and in the longer-term.

 - Wash your hands frequently using soap and water and use anti-microbial hand gel for on-the-go use.
 Follow the World Health Guidelines for safe washing of hands.

-- Avoid close contact with anyone who is has symptoms of coughing, sneezing or fever
+- Avoid close contact with anyone who is has symptoms of coughing, sneezing or fever.